Welcome to OU Parking Services

 Rate increases will help fund more parking

-Parking permit rates will increase in steps over the next five years to help finance two multi-story parking structures on campus.
+Parking permit rates will increase in steps over the next few years to help finance two multi-story parking structures on campus.
 Housing and commuter student rates went from $195 to $215 this academic year.
 For faculty and staff, rates increased from $222 to $244 for the calendar year, August 2014 to August 2015.
 For more information on the parking permit rate increase, click here (PDF).

 LEFE spaces open on Research Campus